In a seismic profile, the amplitude of time

 where

-is a set of orthogonal polynomials and is the number of basis functions and
+is a set of orthogonal polynomials and

-is a set of coefficients.
-The is a unit basis function that satisfies the condition:
+is a unit basis function that satisfies the condition:

 |